 Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

 In general, forgiveness is the act or process of pardoning to prevent harmful thoughts from causing damage to one’s mental well-being.
 It is an inner response.
-When anger, resentments, and grudges arise due to past abuse or of a certain crime or accident, by forgiving the wrongdoer we get a chance to let go of these negative emotions.
+When anger, resentments, and grudges arise due to past abuse or a certain crime or accident, by forgiving the wrongdoer we get a chance to let go of these negative emotions.
 But how can one forgive those who have hurt them?
 And more importantly, why do it?

+So the letting go is essentially for our own peace of mind.
 Whether it’s an abusive parent, an unfaithful partner, a close friend who has backstabbed us, or just a random stranger, we can forgive the person without excusing the act itself.
-Forgiveness does not mean we justify or condone or minimize their harmful behaviour; it means we choose not be angry or resentful towards them.
+Forgiveness does not mean we justify or condone or minimise their harmful behaviour; it means we choose not be angry or resentful towards them.

 The human brain is almost conditioned to constantly try to look for explanations.
 At this point, even randomness would suffice to convince it.